wkumari/draft-vandergaast-edns-client-subnet/README.md

    Since the Recursive Resolver it contacts will treat it like a Stub Resolver, the Recursive Resolver's policies regarding incoming ADDRESS information will apply in the same way.
-If the Forwarding Resover receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with FAMILY and ADDRESS set to 0.
+If the Forwarding Resolver receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with FAMILY and ADDRESS set to 0.